APPLYING FOR A RENTAL

 How do I report maintenance issues?

-Email your Property Manager with the maintenance issue.
-Once you have submitted a maintenance issue, you will receive a confirmation email with the details of your request.
+Email your Property Manager with a photo and details of the issue.
+Once you have submitted a maintenance issue, you will receive a confirmation email.

-If the request progresses, you will also receive emails to advise what is happening, when trade suppliers have been assigned, which trades person will be attending to the job and the scheduled date for the work etc.
+If the request progresses, you will also receive an email to advise which trades person will be contacting you direct to arrange access.

 Job completion and verification